maddicoat/CHEM10121/_episodes/01-introduction.md

 {: .language-python}

 Notice several things about this code.
 The lines that begin with `#` are comment lines.
 The computer does not do anything with these comments.
 They have been used here to remind the user what units each of their values are in.
 Comments are also often used to explain what the code is doing or leave information for future people who might use the code.

+When choosing variable names, you should choose informative names so that someone reading your code can tell what they represent.
+Naming a variable temp or temperature is much more informative than naming that variable t.

 We can now access any of the variables from other cells.
 Let's print the value that we calculated.
 In the next cell,